Varanasi court to rule Friday on making ASI survey report on Gyanvapi mosque public | Law-Order

 - India

-A Varanasi court would decide Friday whether to open the sealed ASI survey report on the Gyanvapi mosque complex and provide copies to the Hindu and Muslim sides.
+A Varanasi court is likely to decide Friday on making the sealed ASI survey report on the Gyanvapi mosque complex public and providing copies of it to the Hindu and Muslim sides.

 The Archeological Survey of India (ASI) had on Wednesday urged the court not to make its report public for at least four more weeks, according to the lawyer for the Hindu side, Madan Mohan Yadav.

 Varanasi district court judge A K Vishvesh then adjourned the matter till Thursday.
-However, on Thursday, he could not take up the matter as he was engaged at an event, his office said and added that the matter was then posted for Friday.
+However, on Thursday, he could not take up the matter as he was engaged at an event related to Pandit Madan Mohan Malaviya, his office said and added that the matter was then posted for Friday.
+Following a July 21 order of the district court, the ASI had carried out the scientific survey of the Gyanvapi premises, located next to the Kashi Vishwanath temple in Varanasi in Uttar Pradesh, to determine whether the mosque was constructed over a pre-existing structure of a Hindu temple.

+The survey was ordered by the court after the petitioners claimed the 17th-century mosque was constructed over a pre-existing temple.
+On Wednesday, Yadav had said the ASI requested the court for four more weeks before the sealed survey report is opened.

+The ASI submitted its survey report to the district court in a sealed cover on December 18.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)